What is e-Invoicing, Meaning, & How to Generate e-Invoice

 Yes, e-invoicing is compulsory for businesses that exceed the turnover threshold specified under the GST law.
 These businesses must generate e-invoices for all B2B transactions through the Invoice Registration Portal (IRP) to comply with GST regulations.

-How to check e-invoice eligibility?
+How do you check e-invoice eligibility?

 Can we cancel the e-invoice?

-Yes, an e invoice can be cancelled within 24 hours of generation on the Invoice Registration Portal (IRP).
-However, once an -invoice is cancelled, it cannot be edited or reused, and a new invoice must be issued if required.
+Yes, an e-invoice can be cancelled within 24 hours of generation on the Invoice Registration Portal (IRP).
+However, once an invoice is cancelled, it cannot be edited or reused, and a new invoice must be issued if required.

 Read Next